graphcommerce-org/graphcommerce/docs/content/getting-started/vscode.md

-[Visual Studio Code ↗](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web applications such as GrahCommerce.
+[Visual Studio Code ↗](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web applications such as GraphCommerce.
 Visual Studio Code is free and available on all platforms.
 This guide covers which usefull VS Code extensions to install for an optimal development experience.

 Recommended extensions